Central District, Seattle: History and demographics

 A few decades later, the Central District became a home to Japanese-Americans in Seattle.
 The blocks between 14th and 18th Avenues and Yesler Way and Jackson Street still retain a strong Japanese presence—Faith Bible Church, the Buddhist Church, Seattle Koyasan Church, Konko, Wisteria Park, Japanese Congregational Church, Keiro Nursing Home, and the Kawabe Memorial House.
 During World War II, presidential Executive Order 9066 made possible the removal of American citizens of Japanese descent from the West Coast.
 All Japanese residents were immediately taken out of their homes and sent to internment camps.

-This and many race-restricted covenants to the north and south paved the way for many African Americans to find a new home in the Central District as part of the Second Great Migration to the city in search of employment opportunities in the munitions plants during the war as well as taking advantage of the post-war economic expansion.
-By the 1970s, Central District became largely an African-American neighborhood and the center of the civil rights movement in Seattle.
-In 1970, Black people made up nearly 80% of the neighborhood's population.
-However, it also marked the neighborhood's decline into poverty and crime for another two decades.
+This and many race-restricted covenants to the north and south paved the way for more African Americans to find a new home in the Central District as part of the Second Great Migration to the city in search of employment opportunities in the munitions plants during the war as well as taking advantage of the post-war economic expansion.
+By the 1970s, Central District was a largely an African-American neighborhood and the center of the civil rights movement in Seattle.
+In 1970, Black people made up nearly 80 percent of the neighborhood's population.
+However, the neighborhood declined with increased rates of poverty and crime over the following two decades.

 In the early 21st century, several demographic trends are changing the population of the Central District again.
 Low-income segments of the population are moving southward toward the Rainier Valley, while more affluent residents, who might otherwise have purchased homes on Capitol Hill, Madrona, Leschi, or Mt.
 Baker are moving into the Central District as real estate and rental property become more expensive in the former neighborhoods and commuting times and costs make suburban areas less attractive.

 Due to this market pressure, housing in the Central District is mixed, with some homes on the verge of condemnation, and others having recently undergone extensive renovation.
 Many condemned houses are being replaced by multi-unit townhouses and condominiums.
 Easy access to Interstate 5, Interstate 90, and Downtown, as well as ample street parking, also make the Central District an attractive and convenient place to live.

 Despite the demographic shifts since the early 1970s, many locals still think of the Central District as a predominantly African-American area.
 One reason for this is that despite the decline in the African-American population, there is black history in the neighborhood.
-It is home to the Northwest African American Museum, The Liberty Bank Building, the historic site of the first black-owned bank in Seattle, Medgar Evers Pool, and the Second Headquarters of the Seattle Black Panther Party and The People's Wall.
+It is home to the Northwest African American Museum; the Liberty Bank Building, the historic site of the first black-owned bank in Seattle; Medgar Evers Pool; and the Second Headquarters of the Seattle Black Panther Party and The People's Wall.
+In 2022, the William Grose Center for Cultural Innovation and Enterprise was opened by a non-profit organization, Africatown Community Land Trust.
+The center is built in the repurposed Fire Station 6, home to Seattle's first Black firefighters, building that had long sat vacant until the city of Seattle leased the building to Africatown Community Land Trust for 99 years in 2020.